tsawler/go-metal/layers/docs.md

 ```go
 func (ms *ModelSpec) ValidateModelForHybridEngine() error
 ```
-ValidateModelForHybridEngine checks if model is compatible with Hybrid TrainingEngine Optimized for CNN architectures with 4D input and Conv+Dense layer combinations
+ValidateModelForHybridEngine checks if model is compatible with training engine
+DEPRECATED: The hybrid engine has been removed.
+Use ValidateModelForDynamicEngine instead.

 #### func (*ModelSpec) ValidateModelForInference